 - We educate and train the community.
 It is our goal that citizens and their families have the skills, knowledge, and abilities to be prepared for - and get through - a disaster.

-- We operate the City's Emergency Coordination Center (ECC), which is activated for citywide communication and coordination duties in response to a disaster.
+- We operate the City's Emergency Operations Center (EOC), which is activated for citywide communication and coordination duties in response to a disaster.